Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/3-system-configuration.md

  through creating a simple PS-based design that does not require a bitstream.

-## Example Project 1: Creating a New Embedded Project with Zynq UltraScale+ MPSoC
+## Example 1: Creating a New Embedded Project with Zynq UltraScale+ MPSoC

 For this example, you will launch the Vivado Design Suite and create a project with an embedded processor system as the top level.